Asymptotic self-similar blow-up profile for three-dimensional axisymmetric Euler equations using neural networks: Abstract

 \section{Abstract}

-{We develop a new numerical framework, employing physics-informed neural networks, to find a smooth self-similar solution for the Boussinesq equations.
-The solution in addition corresponds to an asymptotic self-similar profile for the 3-dimensional Euler equations in the presence of a cylindrical boundary.
-In particular, the solution represents a precise description of the Luo-Hou blow-up scenario [G. Luo, T. Hou, Proc.\ Natl.\ Acad.\ Sci.\ 111(36): 12968–12973, 2014] for 3-dimensional Euler.
-To the best of the authors' knowledge, the solution is the first truly multi-dimensional smooth backwards self-similar profile found for an equation from fluid mechanics.
-The new numerical framework is shown to be both robust and readily adaptable to other equations.

-This paper sheds light on the question of finite time blow-up for the 2-dimensional Boussinesq and the 3-dimensional Euler equations with boundary, questions of fundamental importance to the field of mathematical fluid mechanics.
-Using a novel numerical method employing physics-informed neural networks, we construct smooth backwards self-similar solutions for the Boussinesq equations.
-The solutions themselves could potentially form the basis of a future computer-assisted proof of blow-up for the 2-dimensional Boussinesq and the 3-dimensional Euler equations with boundary.
+Whether there exist finite time blow-up solutions for the 2-D Boussinesq and the 3-D Euler equations are of fundamental importance to the field of fluid mechanics.
+We develop a new numerical framework, employing physics-informed neural networks (PINNs), that discover, {\it for the first time}, a smooth self-similar blow-up profile for both equations.
+The solution itself could form the basis of a future computer-assisted proof of blow-up for both equations.
+In addition, we demonstrate PINNs could be successfully applied to find {\it unstable} self-similar solutions to fluid equations by constructing the first example of an unstable self-similar solution to the C\'ordoba-C\'ordoba-Fontelos equation.
+We show that our numerical framework is both robust and adaptable to various other equations.